WHAT IS ECOSYSTEM RESTORATION?

 Prevents Climate Change

 Ecological restoration can increase forest cover.
 Trees can reduce the number of greenhouse gasses in the atmosphere, thus preventing global warming.
+Ecological restoration can increase forest cover.
+Trees can reduce the number of greenhouse gasses in the atmosphere because they absorb them, thus preventing global warming.
+In particular, restoring the rain forests would have a huge impact.

 Creates Ecosystem Restoration Jobs